icedream/gmod-tauntpack/README.md

 * Verschwinde oder meine Frau ruft Polizei!
 * Vinesauce - Who's been drawing dicks!?
 * White noise
-* You are an idiot7
+* You are an idiot

 ## License

 This tauntpack has been published under the MIT license.
-For license information see the [LICENSE.md](LICENSE.md) file.
+For license information see the [LICENSE](LICENSE) file.